Memory of recurrent networks: Do we compute it right?

 determines almost surely a unique second-order stationary process.
 If $\textnormal{Var}({z}_{t}) = \gamma(0)$, the (time-independent) second moment of the state process is

 and the covariance of the state and the input process is

 Substituting these expressions into \eqref{eq:MC_tau_covvar}, we conclude that the $\tau$-lag memory capacity is

-where the inverse is well defined whenever any of the conditions {\bf (i)}, {\bf (ii)}, or {\bf (iii)} is satisfied (see \cite{RC15}, Proposition 4.3).
+where the inverse is well-defined whenever any of the conditions {\bf (i)}, {\bf (ii)}, or {\bf (iii)} is satisfied (see Proposition 4.3, \cite{RC15}).
 Summing over all lags and using the fact that $\text{MC}_\tau$ is a scalar, for all $\tau\in \mathbb{N}$, yields

 as required. \end{proof}